-The process of selling a house can be tricky, so follow these 6 stages which will thoroughly guide through you step by step.
-It can also save you a small fortune in real estate commission and fees and add value to a buyer's perception of your home's value.
+The process of selling a house can be tricky, but if you follow the guidance of these 6 steps you will be setting yourself up for a positive outcome.
+They can also save you a small fortune in real estate commission and fees and enhance a buyer's perception of your home's value.

 Sellers Guide To Preventing Real Estate Pitfalls

-Just when sellers think it's all a done deal, the house sale can fall over, and often does due to neglecting preparation and detail.
+Just when sellers think it's all a done deal, a house sale can fall over, and often does due to neglecting preparation and detail.

 Even though you have gone through the whole real estate process and reached the stage of having a signed sale and purchase agreement, the fact that some "i's" weren't dotted and "t's" crossed - because the sale was rushed into without adequate preparation or advice from your real estate agent - may trip you up at the last hurdle.

-The Process Of Selling A House In Six Stages
+The Process Of Selling a House In Six Steps

 Look around for unattended repairs, unfinished work or general maintenance jobs, and tick them off, otherwise they could be picked up in a buyer's property inspection, which is very often a condition of sale.